emaphis/FunctionalProgrammingUsingFSharp/src/Chapter03/Section_03_01.md

 ## Tuple patterns

-Patterns can be used on the left hand side of a `let` declaration to destructure tuples.
+Patterns can be used on the left hand side of a `let` declaration to destructure tuples or extract components.

 ```fsharp
 let (x,n) = (3,2);;